perandersson/plugin/README.md

 plugin
 ======

-This project is a C++ plugin system heavily based on Component Object Model released by Microsoft.
+This project is a C++ plugin system heavily influensed of Component Object Model released by Microsoft.

 Please read the [wiki](https://github.com/perandersson/plugin/wiki) for more information.